navyasreeannem/URLShortnerService/README.md

 Combined static UI design, flash notifications, and client-side validations to create a smooth, interactive, and reliable frontend experience.
 Ensured the application feels more responsive and professional by minimizing errors and providing clear feedback.

+**🌍 Live Deployment**

+🔗 Website is live here: 👉 https://urlshortnerservice-backend-6euz.onrender.com

+⚠️ Caution: The free Bitly API key allows only 3 shorten requests.
+If you exceed this limit, you’ll see an error like: Failed to shorten URL - API limit exceeded.